-- Source Radial Velocity: The radial velocity of the source can be entered as either a velocity or a redshift.
-It is used to convert source rest-frame frequencies to their observable (sky) equivalents.
-The full set of options are: - Velocity: Upon entering this, the redshift will also be set according to the Doppler Type (velocity definition).
+- Velocity: Upon entering this, the redshift will also be set according to the Doppler Type (velocity definition).
 For Single Continuum setups, automatic SB generation will set the velocity to zero (in the SB only). - Doppler Frame: A number of options are available: barycentric, lsrk, topocentric and lsr.
 Heliocentric can be chosen, but is not currently supported and during SB generation will be converted to barycentric (these differ by a maximum of approximately 12 m/s).
 If the frame is changed, no conversion is performed of an already-entered velocity/redshift.
-If lsrk is selected, the user-entered spectral window frequencies are converted to the barycentric frame when calculating tuning solutions. - z: Redshift.
-Upon entering this, the velocity will also be set according to the Doppler Type (velocity definition).
+If lsrk is selected, the user-entered spectral window frequencies are converted to the barycentric frame when calculating tuning solutions.
+Use of lsr is not recommended. - z: Redshift.
+This is set automatically if a velocity is entered, but the redshift can also be entered and will set the velocity accordingly.
 For Single Continuum setups, automatic SB generation will set the redshift to zero (in the SB only). - Doppler Type: This sets the velocity definition (radio, optical or relativistic).
 Changing this will make the velocity agree with the entered redshift. - Target Type: The supported observing patterns: "Individual pointing(s)" and "1 Rectangular Field".
 All sources in a Science Goal must use the same Target Type.